chenchaoyi/wp-android-test-plan/test-scenarios/key-user-flows.md

 * From Edit gallery page, adjust selected images order and continue to publish

 * Click on Gallery settings from Edit gallery page, try different options in **Image Order**

 * Click on Gallery settings from Edit gallery page, try different options in **Type**
 * Click on Gallery settings from Edit gallery page, select **Thumbnail grid** in Type, try different options in **Number of columns**
 *
+#### Misc mobile related

+* Check both horizontal and portrait mode
+* Try with different system language settings
+* While editing image gallery, a phone call comes in
+* Select some images in media gallery inventory, then quite the app
+* Create a image gallery draft from desktop browser, check it in app